 But, before we go into the actual process of measuring your boat you need to be aware of which parts of the boat you need to measure.

-Here are the key dimensions of a Jon boat that you will need to measure:
+Here are the key dimensions of a Jon boat and how to measure them:

 - Length.
 Length is measured from the tip of the front of your Jon, to the rear of your boat.
 Measure from the middle of the bow to the center of your transom down the length of your Jon.
 You can check it at two points along the top and bottom of your Jon boat to ensure your measurement is correct.